Baharul0111/SemEval-2024-Task-2-Exploring-Label-Prediction-and-Supporting-Fact-Retrieval/README.md

 The dataset contains one \`CT\` (Clinical Trials) folder which holds all clinical trials data in JSON format.
 Additionally, the \`Complete\_Dataset\` folder includes \`train.json\` and \`Gold\_test.json\` files.
 I have preprocessed these JSON files and converted them into a CSV file named \`merged\_dataset\_new.csv\`.

-You can see the dataset from the [link](https://github.com/ai-systems/nli4ct).

 ### Data Preprocessing